Changing minds changing lives

 Taking up an inclusive hobby such as an art class can help too, as it helps with eye-brain activity and getting to know other people.

-I only deal with Anxiety, depression and related illnesses such as OCD, and panic attacks.
+I only deal with anxiety, depression and related illnesses such as OCD, and panic attacks.
 There are many more with disorders hypnotherapy does not affect including Borderline Personality Disorder, Schizophrenia, and Bi-polar.

 How can you help?